 In most cases, the data type of the value sets are converted to the date type of the evaluated expression.
 The only exception is if the evaluated expression is a Code variable.
 If the evaluated expression is a Code variable, then the value sets are not converted to the Code data type.

 When you use a CASE statement, indent the value sets by two character spaces.
-If you have two or more value sets on the same line, then separate them by commas with no spaces.
-The last value set on a line is immediately followed by a colon with no preceding space.
+If you have two or more value sets on the same line, then separate them by commas without spaces.
+The last value set on a line is immediately followed by a colon without a preceding space.
 The action starts on the line after the value set and is further indented by two character spaces.
-If there is a BEGIN, then it should be placed on a separate line unless it follows ELSE.
+If there is a BEGIN, then it should be put on a separate line unless it follows ELSE.
 If a BEGIN follows an ELSE, then it should be on the same line as ELSE.

 If there are more than two alternatives, use a CASE statement.
 Otherwise, use an IF-THEN-ELSE statement.